-Friends play a significant roles in our lives as they are just as important as family.
+Friends play a significant roles in our lives.

-They keep us connected, giving us a sense of community and providing us with a place to be loved and feel cared for.
+They keep us connected, giving us a sense of community and providing us with a place to be loved and feel cared for outside of our families.

 By the time you reach 25, your friendships will undergo a series of changes because, like anything in life, relationships are constantly evolving.